dorisashehi/contact-manager/README.md

 # Contact manager Website

-This project is created with ReactJs as an example to destrate how to make Edit, Delete,Create filds in database
+This project is created with ReactJs as an example to destrate how to make Edit, Delete,Create fields in database

 ## Scripts to make it work